 However, there are a handful of public “casetas” and they are free to enter.
-While I have always known people that have got me into some of the private ones, I have also spent time in the public houses and it is just as much fun.
+While I have always known people who have got me into some of the private ones, I have also spent time in the public houses and it is just as much fun.

-So if you happen to be in Seville two weeks after Holy Week, one of the best free things in Seville is right at the Fair ground.
+So if you happen to be in Seville two weeks after Holy Week, one of the best free things in Seville is right at the Fairground.

 But even in the daytime, it is worth visiting the area as you will see traditionally dressed people and many of them riding their horses around.

 Reflections on free things to do in Seville Spain